 |Vertigo ||Often intermittent; severe ||Often constant; usually less severe |

 |Nystagmus ||Always present; unidirectional, never vertical ||May be absent; uni- or bidirectional, may be vertical |

 |Hearing loss or tinnitus ||Often present ||Rarely present |

 |Intrinsic brainstem or cerebellar signs1 ||Absent ||Typically present |

 Peripheral vestibular lesions affect the labyrinth of the inner ear or the vestibular division of the vestibulocochlear (VIII) nerve.
 Vertigo from peripheral lesions tends to be intermittent, lasts for briefer periods, and produces more distress than vertigo of central origin (see next section).
 Nystagmus (rhythmic oscillation of the eyes) is always present with peripheral vertigo; in this setting it is usually unidirectional and never vertical.
-Peripheral lesions commonly produce additional symptoms ...
+Peripheral lesions commonly produce additional symptoms of ...